 - Stena’s network is tailor-made to meet their specific needs, with variable levels of resilience, reliability and service support dependent upon individual site requirements

 GCX provides Stena Line with a highly reliable communications platform that minimizes outages and maximises Stena Lines’ customer experience:

-- Hybrid Internet WAN with IPSec
+- Low-cost Internet with IPSec encryption